 - You cannot have a chain-link fence in the City.
 You cannot have any fence in the front yard.

-- You must have a permit to bring a boat, camper, or mobile home into the City.
-The Police can issue a permit to allow such vehicles to be at your home for a limited amount of time.
+- You must have a permit to park a boat, camper, or mobile home in the City.
+The Code Enforcement Department can issue a permit to allow such vehicles to be at your home for a limited amount of time.
 No large trucks are allowed to be parked in Prospect.

 - No one is permitted to solicit for donations or sell items in the City without a permit.
 If someone comes to your door for such a purpose, please notify the Police.
 Neighborhood children selling items such as Girl Scout cookies and Band candy are generally exempt from this ordinance.